-At this stage, there is no irreversible damage.
-We will diagnose gingivitis at your regular checkup and start treatment immediately.
-Treatment tends to involve a professional cleaning along with scaling and root planing.
-Scaling removes the tartar from your teeth below the gums, whereas root planing roughens the surface of teeth to prevent plaque from forming again.
-We will also give you advice on how to improve your oral hygiene at home.
+At this point, there is no damage that’s irreversible just yet.
+If you have been diagnosed by one of our dentists at Harmony Dental Care, we can begin treatment immediately.
+This tends to start with a thorough, professional cleaning.
+Then we’ll do scaling and root planing.
+Scaling is the process of removing tartar from the area of teeth that’s below your gum line.
+Root planing is the process of roughening the surface of your teeth to prevent plaque from building up there again.
+We will also provide advice on how to better improve your oral hygiene at home.

-- Flap surgery — This surgery involves cleaning the bacteria from under your gums and then decreasing the space between your gums and teeth to prevent bacteria from building up again.
-In some cases, flap surgery includes guided tissue regeneration.
-If this case for you, we will place a mesh fabric between your gums and bone to prevent gum tissue from growing where there should be bone.
+Flap Surgery: This involves cleaning the bacteria from underneath your gums and then decreasing the area between gums and teeth in order to stop bacteria from gathering once more.
+It might also include tissue regeneration.
+If it does, we will put a mesh fabric between your gums and the bone to prevent gum tissue from building where it should be just bone.

 Bone Grafts: This is where synthetic or real bone is added to the damaged part of the jawbone in order to stimulate new tissue growth.

 Tissue Grafts: This is where tissue from the roof of your mouth is grafted onto gums that have receded or become too thin.